 You have more dollars, but those dollars buy less.
 That’s why you need to adjust.

-I get excited talking about economics and economists, so hopefully I can keep things down to earth for this renting vs buying a house article.
+I get excited talking about economics and economists, so hopefully, I can keep things down to earth for this renting vs buying a house article.

-Two great economists Karl Case and Robert Shiller went back and analyzed the inflation adjusted housing prices back to 1890.
+Two great economists Karl Case and Robert Shiller went back and analyzed the inflation-adjusted housing prices starting back to 1890.
 They created the Case-Shiller index as well which I’ve provided an image of.

 Let’s look at some more evidence:

 Since 1996, you actually see no real appreciation in housing prices.
-Housing is actually the closest item on the list to the inflation rate.
+Housing is actually the closest item on the list that matches inflation.

-Even during the bubble, you can only see a tiny blip in its increase, and the crash was a very very small decline in prices compared to inflation.
+Even during the bubble around 05-06, you can only see a tiny blip in its increase and the crash was a very very small decline in prices compared to inflation.

 So yes, housing prices do fluctuate and can be high or low for decades, but eventually, prices will correct.

-You read that correctly – your house doesn’t appreciate once adjusted for inflation.
+You read that correctly – the evidence shows that your house doesn’t appreciate once adjusted for inflation.

 But housing is going crazy in my area, clearly owning a home makes sense!

 Sure, there are fluctuations in local markets.
 Some do well and some do poorly.
-This is really dependent upon very local changes based upon government regulations, industry, and demographic changes.
+This is really dependent upon very local changes based upon government regulations, industry, demographic changes, etc.

-There is actually research that shows immigration being a major driver of local price fluctuations in housing.
+There is also a lot of research that shows immigration being a major driver of local price fluctuations in housing.

-So, you may benefit or suffer from local price fluctuations, but we can’t actually plan for increasing values since the evidence points against it.
+So, you may benefit or suffer from local price fluctuations.
+But, when planning and analyzing, we can’t plan for appreciation.

 Don’t forget about maintenance

-When you drop $40,000 into buying a house (remember the down payment I mentioned), you lose the ability to invest that money in the stock market or a new business (opportunity cost).
+When you drop $40,000 into buying a house (remember the down payment I mentioned), you lose the ability to invest that money in the stock market or a new business.

 What if we invested that $40,000 in the stock market?
-I punched it into my handy dandy compound interest calculator – in 15 years it triples in value to about $127,000 (at 8% interest, the inflation adjusted growth of the S&P 500 over the last few decades) which is a total earnings of about $87,000.
+I punched it into my handy dandy compound interest calculator – in 15 years it triples in value to about $127,000 (at 8% interest, the inflation-adjusted growth of the S&P 500 over the last few decades) which is a total earnings of about $87,000.